PacificBiosciences/PacBioFileFormats/DataSet.rst

 In many cases these solutions are serviceable, but they have disadvantages.
-The reliance on explicit file creation imposes a heavy burden that will exacerbated by future instrument throughput increases.
+The reliance on explicit file creation imposes a heavy burden that will be exacerbated by future instrument throughput increases.
 The FOFN partially breaks the tight coupling between explicit files and sets of data, but it fails to allow facile subsetting of files.
 Tools are forced to reimplement filtering or subsetting logic in their own